 Matt Jefferies designed these sets, as he did most of the interiors that appeared on Star Trek.

-The captain’s quarters for “The Cage” had been designed by Franz Bachelin.
+Franz Bachelin designed the captain’s quarters for “The Cage”.
 They notably included a television set.
-When “The Cage” was rejected by the studio but Gene Roddenberry was asked to produce a second pilot, Jefferies came up with a look for Kirk’s quarters that was in keeping with his practical style.
+When “The Cage” was rejected by the studio but Gene Roddenberry was asked to produce a second pilot, Jefferies came up with a look for Kirk’s quarters that was in keeping with his overall style.